drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/Hotel/WCP.md

-The detailed guidelines on WCP and submission requirements are summarized in LTA’s Code of Practice [“Street Work Proposals Relating to Development Works”](https://www.lta.gov.sg/content/ltaweb/en/industry-matters/development-and-building-and-construction-and-utility-works/street-proposals.html).
+The detailed guidelines on WCP and submission requirements are summarized in LTA’s Code of Practice ["Street Work Proposals Relating to Development Works"](https://www.lta.gov.sg/content/ltaweb/en/industry-matters/development-and-building-and-construction-and-utility-works/street-proposals.html).